cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Prof. Ioannis Mavridis and Dr. Theodoros Mastoras for the first Greek version of CT1.
 - Alain Stephan for the first French version of CT1.
-And several people (like Vasilios and Vesna) who helped to continue the translations for new versions of CT1.
+And several people (like Pawel, Vasilios, and Vesna) who helped to continue the translations for new versions of CT1.

 Potential further translations:
 - Turkish (xxx): Interests, but not started yet.